Best cooling fans of 2021 | CNN Underscored

 Other cooling fans we tested

-We found this Vornado fan simple to set up as it slid in almost one solid piece out of the box, but we needed to assemble its two base halves together and then screw them tighter together using a screwdriver.
+We found this Vornado fan simple to set up, as it slid in almost one solid piece out of the box, but we needed to assemble its two base halves together and then screw them tighter together using a screwdriver.
 A screwdriver was not needed to assemble the Honeywell Quietset Whole Room HYF290B tower fan, which was the easiest tower fan for us to set up.
-Our winning Dyson Purifier Hot+Cool Formaldehyde HP09 tower fan did not require us to find a screwdriver either.
-We thought the Vornado Whole Room was quite sturdy and powerful as it cooled off our basement testing area, but we quickly realized that it does not oscillate from side to side; rather, it circulates the room’s air from within the unit.
-This is unlike the Honeywell Quietset Whole Room HYF290B tower fan, which we set to oscillate on 8 different speed settings.
-The Vornado Whole Room 184 is also taller than the Lasko 36-Inch 2511 tower fan and is much taller than our winning Dyson Purifier Hot+Cool Formaldehyde HP09 tower fan.
+The Dyson Purifier Hot+Cool Formaldehyde HP09 tower fan did not require us to find a screwdriver either.
+We thought the Vornado Whole Room was quite sturdy and powerful, as it cooled off our basement testing area, but we quickly realized that it does not oscillate from side to side; rather, it circulates the room’s air from within the unit.
+This is unlike the Honeywell Quietset Whole Room HYF290B tower fan, which we set to oscillate on eight different speed settings.
+The Vornado Whole Room 184 is also taller than the Lasko 36-Inch 2511 tower fan and is much taller than the Dyson Purifier Hot+Cool Formaldehyde HP09 tower fan.
 The Vornado Whole Room 184 is also just slightly taller than the Honeywell Quietset Whole Room HYF290B tower fan.
 This makes the Vornado a fan that’s a bit more difficult to include in your room without it being in the way.

-This Lasko fan was easy for us to set up, but once set up, we found the unit to be a bit wobbly in its base, unlike the sturdy bases of the Honeywell Quietset Whole Room HYF290B tower fan and our winning Dyson Purifier Hot+Cool Formaldehyde HP09 tower fan.
+This Lasko fan was easy for us to set up, but once set up, we found the unit to be a bit wobbly in its base, unlike the sturdy bases of the Honeywell Quietset Whole Room HYF290B tower fan and the Dyson Purifier Hot+Cool Formaldehyde HP09 tower fan.
 The wobbling action of the Lasko did not happen on its own during testing, but rather, after we gently pushed the tower from side to side; it rocked from side to side as a result.
 It was not sturdy and rigid like the other towers we tested, which gave us pause in recommending it to anyone with pets or small children, for example.
-We did like the remote control of this fan, which let us turn it on and off, select its three speed settings, set it to oscillate, and set the timer for 1, 2 and 4 hours.
+We did like the remote control of this fan, which let us turn it on and off, select its three speed settings, set it to oscillate and set the timer for one, two and four hours.
 This timer button was surprisingly missing from the remote control of the Honeywell Quietset Whole Room HYF290B tower fan, even though the Honeywell includes a timer on its control panel on top of the unit.

 This Honeywell fan was simple for us to assemble, and we found it sturdy as well.
 We could easily make it oscillate from side to side, and we thought it provided good airflow during testing.
-Its construction and materials are markedly similar (almost identical) to that of the BLACK+DECKER Dual Blade BFSD116B standing fan.
-The only differences we found during testing was that the Honeywell Double Blade Whole Room standing fan has a shorter rod/extension rod, but its front and rear plastic grilles are much simpler to assemble than those of the BLACK+DECKER thanks to the Honeywell’s five well-placed and well-designed clips on its rear grille.
+Its construction and materials are markedly similar (almost identical) to that of the Black+Decker Dual Blade BFSD116B standing fan.
+The only differences we found during testing was that the Honeywell Double Blade Whole Room standing fan has a shorter rod/extension rod, but its front and rear plastic grilles are much simpler to assemble than those of the Black+Decker, thanks to the Honeywell’s five well-placed and well-designed clips on its rear grille.

 This Lasko fan was easy for us to assemble, too.
 It also operated quietly enough in the room that we didn’t notice it made much noise while we tested it.
 But we noticed it was shorter and weighed less than the other pedestal fans we tested, making it less durable and sturdy.
 We also noticed that it was quite easy for us to pull up on the fan’s rod (to lift the fan up to carry it across the room) but have the entire rod lift out from its base when we did so.
 Luckily, we only tried moving it when it was turned off, but we could see how this could be a potentially dangerous action should anyone try to move it even a foot away while it’s turned on.

 This Vornado fan did not require us to do much assembling other than putting its head onto its rod and curved U-shaped base.
 It doesn’t come with a remote control, and it doesn’t feature a control panel.
-It simply has a 3-speed dial on the back of the unit’s circular head, much like the Lasko 16-Inch Oscillating 2521 standing fan.
-The whole look of this Vornado Whole Room 783 reminded us of the Vornado Energy Smart 533DC circulator fan (the winning floor fan) as its head is basically the same, just larger, and it sits on a long metal pole and base.
+It simply has a three-speed dial on the back of the unit’s circular head, much like the Lasko 16-Inch Oscillating 2521 standing fan.
+The whole look of this Vornado Whole Room 783 reminded us of the Vornado Energy Smart 533DC circulator fan, as its head is basically the same, just larger, and it sits on a long metal pole and base.
 Though powerful and well made, we think the other fans we tested would look better in a home or dorm environment, as the Vornado is kind of bulky and hard to miss visually.

-This BLACK+DECKER fan was easy to assemble — that is, until we tried to attach its rear and front grilles together.
+This Black+Decker fan was easy to assemble — that is, until we tried to attach its rear and front grilles together.
 There is a plastic ring that secures the two grilles together, but we found the fan’s one flimsy clasp on the front grille was not enough to firmly secure the two grilles together.
 We kept wrestling with the three parts of the fan to make them work; it took us about 20 minutes longer to assemble this fan than it did all the others in our testing.
 Once assembled, though, we were able to set the fan to oscillate and found it cooled off our testing room nicely.
 However, we cannot recommend this fan due to its unnecessary difficulty in assembling what should be a simple grille attachment.

 This Lasko fan was easy for us to set up since, like the other circulator fans we tested, it requires no assembly; we just lifted it out of its box and plugged it in.
 We liked its fully tiltable head, which we were able to push all the way around (almost 360 degrees) to cool off either side of our testing area.
-But we found its blue control knob on the back of the fan to be a bit cumbersome to reach as we had to tilt the fan down to access it, and even then, the knob felt a bit wobbly in our grip.
-This was unlike the firm, smooth motion we enjoyed while turning the knob on the winning Vornado Energy Smart 533DC circulator fan.
+But we found its blue control knob on the back of the fan to be a bit cumbersome to reach, as we had to tilt the fan down to access it, and even then, the knob felt a bit wobbly in our grip.
+This was unlike the firm, smooth motion we enjoyed while turning the knob on the Vornado Energy Smart 533DC circulator fan.
 The Lasko Wind Machine 3300 circulator fan is also much bigger than the other floor fans we tested, so we had trouble sitting it atop our desk, which quite frankly, it isn’t designed to do.
-This is unlike the Honeywell Turbo Force HT-900 and the BLACK+DECKER 9-Inch BFB09W circulator fans we tested since they’re compact enough to fit atop a desk or table as well as the floor.
-Even though we appreciated Lasko’s built-in carrying handle on top of the fan, its 9.25-pound weight made it more difficult for us to carry from one part of our testing area than our winning 3.44-pound Vornado Energy Smart 533DC circulator fan.
+This is unlike the Honeywell Turbo Force HT-900 and the Black+Decker 9-Inch BFB09W circulator fans we tested since they’re compact enough to fit atop a desk or table as well as the floor.
+Even though we appreciated Lasko’s built-in carrying handle on top of the fan, its 9.25-pound weight made it more difficult for us to carry from one part of our testing area than the 3.44-pound Vornado Energy Smart 533DC circulator fan.

 This Honeywell fan is powerful for its size and provides a good, cooling airflow.
 We tilted its head to see how many angles we could direct its airflow in but found the circular motion of the tilt to be choppy and loud, unlike the smooth, silent tilting action of the winning Vornado Energy Smart 533DC circulator fan.
 The Honeywell also has a small speed dial on the back of its head that only fits the tips of our index finger and thumb comfortably.
 The dial let us turn it to set three different speeds, and with each turn, we heard a loud clicking sound.
 This was unlike the dial on the Vornado, which lets you grip it comfortably as you smoothly and quietly rotate it around clockwise and back.

-This BLACK+DECKER fan was able to fit onto our testing desk with ease, its footprint taking up less space than the other circulator fans we tested.
-Its 3 speed settings were easy for us to adjust during testing; all we had to do was simply turn the small manual dial on the lower right-hand side of the fan in a clockwise direction.
-Its dial was easier for us to reach than was the blue dial on the back of the Lasko Wind Machine 3300 circulator fan, but we found the clicking sounds the BLACK+DECKER 9-Inch BFB09W circulator fan’s dial made as we turned it through its three speed settings to be loud — as loud as the 3-speed dial on the back of the Honeywell Turbo Force HT-900 circulator fan.
-In contrast, we were able to adjust the winning Vornado Energy Smart 533DC circulator fan’s speed dial with one continuous, smooth motion — with just a barely audible click when the fan is turned from the “Off” position.
+This Black+Decker fan was able to fit onto our testing desk with ease, its footprint taking up less space than the other circulator fans we tested.
+Its three speed settings were easy for us to adjust during testing; all we had to do was simply turn the small manual dial on the lower right-hand side of the fan in a clockwise direction.
+Its dial was easier for us to reach than the blue dial on the back of the Lasko Wind Machine 3300 circulator fan, but we found the clicking sounds the Black+Decker 9-Inch BFB09W circulator fan’s dial made as we turned it through its three speed settings to be loud — as loud as the three-speed dial on the back of the Honeywell Turbo Force HT-900 circulator fan.
+In contrast, we were able to adjust the Vornado Energy Smart 533DC circulator fan’s speed dial with one continuous, smooth motion — with just a barely audible click when the fan is turned from the “off” position.

 Read more from CNN Underscored’s hands-on testing: